ICA-EGAD/RiC-AG/source/faq--how_to_extend_ric.md

 If you find any of these RiC-O components useful, then when developing an extension for RiC-CM, you can draw inspiration from them and, whenever possible, explicitly establish a correspondence in your extension between components you add and existing components in RiC-O.

-Check toothat there are no other models that meet your needs, whose scope would be complementary to that of RiC, and that you could use in combination with RiC.
+Check too that there are no other models that meet your needs, whose scope would be complementary to that of RiC, and that you could use in combination with RiC.
 For more on this, see [int-ref](int-ref:combining_ric_with_other_standards) and [int-ref](int-ref:faq--how_to_use_ric_with_vocabularies:skos-vocabularies-to-populate-classes-in-ric-o-datasets).

 Here are two examples of existing projects that have combined RiC and other models:

 - The [FranceArchives (FA) portal](https://francearchives.gouv.fr/) team has semanticized, in accordance with RiC-O 0.2, all the archival metadata that this portal aggregates; see [this page](https://francearchives.gouv.fr/fr/article/756183859) (in French).
 Since FranceArchives also manages specific data, such as opening hours and contact details, on French archival institutions that provide finding aids to the portal, the FA team had to find a solution to structuring this data, since RiC-O does not provide properties for this.
-It was decided to use a few properties defined in [Schema.org](https://schema.org/), including [schema:openingHours](https://schema.org/openingHours) and [schema:telephone](https://schema.org//openingHours), as well as the class [schema:PostalAddress](https://schema.org/PostalAddress).
+It was decided to use a few properties defined in [Schema.org](https://schema.org/), including [schema:openingHours](https://schema.org/openingHours) and [schema:telephone](https://schema.org/telephone), as well as the class [schema:PostalAddress](https://schema.org/PostalAddress).
 See for example [this description](https://francearchives.gouv.fr/service/33862) of a French territorial archives service, the 'Archives départementales de la Mayenne'.

-    Note that this implies that such an archival service, initially defined as an instance of the [rico:CorporateBody](https://www.ica.org/standards/RiC/ontology#CorporateBody) class, also can be considered an instance of the Schema.org [Local Business](https://schema.org/LocalBusiness) or [Civic Structure](https://schema.org/CivicStructure) class, since the union of these two is the domain of [schema:openingHours](https://schema.org/openingHours) and [schema:telephone](https://schema.org//openingHours).
+Note that this implies that they have checked that such an archival service, which is explicitly defined as an instance of the [rico:CorporateBody](https://www.ica.org/standards/RiC/ontology#CorporateBody) class, can also be considered as an instance of the [Schema.org Civic Structure](https://schema.org/CivicStructure) or of the [Schema.org Local Business](https://schema.org/LocalBusiness) class, which are in the domain of [schema:openingHours](https://schema.org/openingHours) and [schema:telephone](https://schema.org/telephone).

 - The [Memobase portal](https://memoriav.ch/fr/memobase), which aggregates data about audiovisual cultural heritage in Switzerland, uses RiC-O 0.2 as its main reference ontology, completed by properties defined by [the RDA registry](https://www.rdaregistry.info/), and by properties defined by [EBUCore](https://tech.ebu.ch/metadata/ebucore), an ontology developed by The European Broadcasting Union, an alliance of public service media.
 See the [documentation](https://ub-basel.atlassian.net/wiki/spaces/MD/pages/336855177/Memobase+RDF)of the Memobase data model, particularly the list of properties for digital instantiations, such as ebucore:duration or ebucore:mediaResourceDescription.